North To South:

 It was a nice

 hobby farm nestled in the hilly countryside.
-The air was fresh
+The air was

 and still, a nice place to spend the night.
 Doug cooked some